Emily Bear: 2022–present

 The whole thing overflows with charm and warmth, and is awash in beautifully sentimental string passages, backed by appealing woodwind writing, and enlivened with moments of sprightly piano-led effervescence, light comedy, and entertaining action featuring lively guitars and jovial percussion.
 Some of the music occasionally has a country twang, both in its orchestrations, and in some of the slurred accents at the end of the string phrases, which increases its tonal appeal.
 [The score] is consistently enjoyable and dramatically engaging throughout ... [and is] by turns sprightly and lively, warmly nostalgic, and playfully comedic. ...
 [T]he orchestrations ... are, on the whole, terrific [and] bring a sense of sparkling movement, and a lightness of touch ... which just give the entire work an inviting and engaging personality.
 [T]he music is able to offer a variety of emotional touchstones and interesting thematic explorations in a limited timeframe.

 Bear and Barlow, along with Mark Sonnenblick, recreated musical numbers for which Fred Astaire and Ginger Rogers were famous in the upcoming film Fred & Ginger.
 In mid-2023, Bear toured as the featured pianist for Beyoncé's Renaissance World Tour and appears in the concert film Renaissance: A Film by Beyoncé.
 Barlow and Bear wrote songs for the film Moana 2, the youngest composers, and the first female songwriting team for an animated Disney movie.
 Two of their songs, "Beyond" and "Can I Get a Chee Hoo?", were nominated for the 2024 Hollywood Music in Media Award for Best Original Song in an Animated Film, and "Beyond" was nominated for a 2025 Society of Composers & Lyricists Award for Outstanding Original Song for a Comedy or Musical Visual Media Production.
 In 2024, Bear scored the indie film K-Pops!, which a reviewer called a "killer soundtrack", and the Netlix movie Our Little Secret.
+A review of her live set at the Sundance Film Festival in 2026 said Bear "commanded the audience's attention. ...
+Though many of her songs are rooted in sadness, they carry an infectious rhythm that makes them feel alive ... leaving the crowd visibly moved and eager for more."
+Bear was a songwriter and producer on Meghan Trainor's 2026 album Toy with Me.